Code of Conduct

 Violations shall consist of, but are not limited to:

-- Using the identification card of another
+- Using an altered identification card, or the identification card of another for any fraudulent, illegal, or improper purpose.

 Section T: Noxious Odor

-- A noxious odor is any aroma of such intensity that it becomes apparent to others.
+A noxious odor is any aroma of such intensity that it becomes apparent to others.
 Any odor can become noxious or offensive when it is too strong.
-Some examples are cigarette, cigar or pipe smoke, incense, perfume, air freshening spray, wax warmers or large amounts of dirty laundry.
+Some examples are cannabis, cigarette, cigar or pipe smoke, incense, perfume, air freshening spray, wax warmers or large amounts of dirty laundry.
 When a noxious odor can be localized to a particular room, the resident(s) and/or guests of that room may be in violation of residence hall policy.

 Section U: Personal Injury